 OK, now we get to the fun stuff.
 While I wouldn't recommend intentionally traumatizing your brain, most of us have done it at some point or another.
 When you drink so much that you can't connect the dots, you've hurled yourself into the future at your liver's expense.
 Sure everyone else remembers what an ass you made out of yourself, but for you the journey seems nearly instantaneous.
-The last thing you remember was doing shots of tequila at the airport bar, and now you're half-naked on your neighbor's front lawn and handcuffed to a transvestite.
+The last thing you remember was doing shots of tequila at the airport bar, and now you're half-naked on your neighbor's front lawn and handcuffed to a stranger.
 Good times.

 Of course, this kind of time-travel isn't always self-inflicted.
 Any kind of head trauma can cause you to lose whatever's in your short-term memory, leaving a gap that equates to time-travel.
 Some people who have suffered head injuries even lose the ability to convert short-term memories into long-term ones, causing them to time-travel back to the same starting point day after day, as shown in the movies Memento and 50 First Dates.